hman1148/CS5250H6/Homework6/README.md

  * Java 11

 # Unit Tests
-    * Run `gradle test`
+     Run `gradle test`

 # Build Process
-    * To build the code run `gradle build`
+     To build the code run `gradle build`
-    * Jar file will be located build/libs/Homework6-10.all.jar"
+     Jar file will be located build/libs/Homework6-10.all.jar
+     (Note if you want to build the code, you must do so in an ec2 instance, otherwise the unit tests will run in an infinite loop trying to connect to EC2 credentials

 # Application Options